-Once we receive volunteer applications, we look through your interests and skills and match you to our current opportunities.
-If we have anything suitable we will ask you to come in for an informal meeting, which will help you to find out more about the role, and for us to find out more about you.
+Once we receive volunteer applications, we look through your interests and skills to see if they are suitable for the role that you have applied for.
+If we think that this would be a good fit, we will ask you to come in for an informal meeting, which will help you to find out more about the role, and for us to find out more about you.
+Occasionally, we may suggest that an